Johnnywrightiv/a-practice-app/README.md

 music practice app side project :]

-All code is from scratch and is my own original work to learn to use different languages and frameworks.
+All code is my own original work to learn to use different languages and frameworks.
 Eventually it will be useful for me, and hopefully one day it will helps others!